The Fixed Costs Attached to Aircraft Ownership

 Fixed vs. Variable Costs

 The cost of aircraft ownership can be divided into fixed costs and variable costs.
 Determining which ownership costs are fixed and which are variable is essential to successful aircraft ownership.
 If you are a potential aircraft buyer or operator, knowing these costs can help determine if you will be able to afford an airplane.

 Fixed costs, as opposed to variable costs, are defined as costs that remain the same over a period of time.
 Conversely, variable costs are subject to change and include things like fuel, oil, maintenance, landing fees, etc. An aircraft’s fixed costs remain the same no matter how many hours you fly your plane.
 However, the "cost per unit" of a fixed cost will increase (or decrease) depending on the level of activity of the airplane.

 For example, if your fixed cost is insurance, you will pay the same rate no matter how much the airplane flies each year.
-If your insurance costs $1,200 dollars per year, and you fly the airplane for 100 hours each year, your hourly insurance cost is $12 per hour.
-However, if you fly the airplane more often (let's say 200 hours each year) then your insurance "cost per hour" drops to $6 per hour.
-This is why you'll often hear aircraft owners say that they need their airplane to fly more in order to keep costs down.
+If your insurance costs $1,200 per year, and you fly the airplane for 100 hours each year, your hourly insurance cost is $12 per hour.
+However, if you fly the airplane more often (let's say 200 hours each year), then your insurance "cost per hour" drops to $6 per hour.
+It is why you'll often hear aircraft owners say that they need their airplane to fly more to keep costs down.

 Examples of Fixed Costs

 Some examples of fixed costs include the following:

 - Aircraft financing (whether on a lease or loan payment basis)

 - The purchasing of books, charts, and materials